 Mahayana or Great Vehicle Buddhism spread to China, Japan, Korea and much of Vietnam, during the 3rd to 6th centuries c.e.
 (17th to 14th centuries b.t.).
 It differed from traditional Buddhism with the addition of the Bodhisattva, the saviour figure who, although attaining Enlightenment, defers the bliss of Nirvana until all sentient beings are saved.
 It underwent severe repression during the 20th century c.e.
 (1st century b.t. and early 1st century a.t.) in China during the Cultural Revolution, from which it never really recovered (the post-Communist economic boom of the Chinese Free Enterprise Zones during the 21st century c.e. was hardly conducive to spiritual life).
 Mahayana Buddhism includes the T'ein-t'ai, Hua-yen, Pure Land, and Ch'an/Zen schools.
 In traditional Asia they celebrated New Years, harvest festivals, and five anniversaries from the lives of Buddha and of the Bodhisattva Kuan-yin, and engaged in Dana, Sila, Chanting.
 Worship and Pilgrimage.
 During the late 20th and early 21st century c.e. the Zen Buddhist tradition developed a respectable following in the West, particularly in North America.
 It also spread to some of the orbitals, especially Clarke and Roddenberry.
 The Orbital Tweaks were particularily attracted to Zen minimalism.
 Offworld Zen totalled 246,415 in the 2274 census.
 By the time of the Great Expulsion Mahayana had either disappeared on Earth or merged completely with other new and older religions.

-Vajrayana or Diamond Vehicle Buddhism was the last form of Buddhism to develop on old Earth, and was best known from Tibet.
-It incorporated Tantric elements and emphasized ceremony and ritual are emphasized. it was bitterly persecuted and almost totally crushed in its homeland by the Chinese invaders of the late 20th and early 21st century c.e.
+Vajrayana or Diamond Vehicle Buddhism was the last form of Buddhism to develop on Old Earth, and was best known from Tibet.
+It incorporated Tantric elements and emphasized ceremony and ritual.
+It was bitterly persecuted and almost totally crushed in its homeland by the Chinese invaders of the late 20th and early 21st century c.e.
 (1st century a.t.).
-Like Theravada and Mahayana it spread to the West and established quite a respectable following, especially during the 2nd and 3rd centuries a.t. in some of the Orbital habitats.
-Vajrayanist ideas were still popular among some baselines even as late as the Second Federation period.
+Like Theravada and Mahayana, it spread to the West and established quite a respectable following, especially during the 2nd and 3rd centuries a.t.
+In some of the orbital habitats.
+Vajrayanist ideas were still popular among some baselines even as late as the Integration period.

 Genetekker Vehicle Buddhism - As with Shakta and Shaivite Tantra, Vajrayana/Buddhist Tantra was particularily popular among the tweaks of the Gengineer Republic, who developed their own version, the so-called Genetekker Vehicle.